 But even without the budgets of all those bigger brands, there are plenty of free tools that can help you feed your audience's craving for fresh content.

 Whether you’re starting out or taking off with your business, here are 7 free tools (and some alternatives and resources) to help you create content that's hard not to share.
+Tools are important at every stage of business management.
+Take a look at some of the best prototyping tools.

 But first, why do we share content?